Betel: Cultural significance

-The primary use of betel leaf is as a wrapper for the chewing of areca nut (or in modern times, tobacco), where it is mainly used to add flavour.
-The practice originated in the Philippines around 5000 years ago (where the oldest remains of areca nuts and lime from crushed sea shells have been found in the Duyong Cave archaeological site).
-It was spread along with the Austronesian migrations to the rest of Southeast Asia, Taiwan, South China, and South Asia.
-However, it is unknown when betel leaves were first combined with areca nuts, since areca nuts can be chewed alone.
+The primary use of betel leaf is as a wrapper for the chewing of areca nut, or in modern times, tobacco, where it is mainly used to add flavour.
+The practice is thought to have originated in the Philippines around 5,000 years ago, where till date, the oldest remains of areca nuts and calcium from crushed sea shells have been found in the Duyong Cave archaeological site.
+It spread along with the Austronesian migrations to the rest of Southeast Asia, Taiwan, South China, and South Asia.
+It is unknown when or why betel leaves were first combined with areca nuts, since areca nuts can be chewed alone.

-While the practice of chewing Betel leaf existed even before the common era, with attested references from at least the 3rd century CE, the ingredient mix (paan/ betel quid) it was chewed with changed over time.
-Areca nut, mineral slaked lime and catechu were the historic ingredients, as referenced in texts from 9th century CE, and tobacco started to feature in the 20th century.
-The practice of chewing betel leaf is on the decline, and now the quid consisting of tobacco, areca nut, and slaked lime (gutka) is more popular.
+While the practice of chewing betel leaf existed even before the common era, with attested references from at least the 3rd century CE, the ingredient mix (paan/betel quid) it was chewed with changed over time.
+Areca nut, calcium hydroxide and catechu were the historic ingredients, as referenced in texts from 9th century CE.
+Tobacco started to feature in the 20th century.
+The practice of chewing betel leaf is on the decline, and now quid consisting of tobacco, areca nut, and limewater, known as gutka, is more popular.

 In India and Sri Lanka, a sheaf of betel leaves is traditionally offered as a mark of respect and auspicious beginnings.
-Occasions include greeting elders at wedding ceremonies, celebrating the New Year, and offering payment to physicians and astrologers (to whom money and/or areca nut, placed on top of the sheaf of leaves, are offered in thanks for blessings).
+Occasions include greeting elders at wedding ceremonies, celebrating the New Year, and offering payment to physicians and astrologers, to whom money and/or areca nut, placed on top of the sheaf of leaves, are offered in thanks for blessings.
+In Bengali weddings, the bride is brought to the groom, seated on a platform and her face covered in betel leaves.

 In Papua New Guinea and the Solomon Islands, the inflorescence stalk of the betel tree, known as daka or "mustard stick", is consumed together with the leaves.

 It may also be used in cooking, usually raw, for its peppery taste.
-Use of binglang, or betel, has over a 300-year history in areas of China, where it was once promoted for medicinal use.
+Use of binlang, or betel, has over a 300-year history in areas of China, where it was once promoted for medicinal use.